gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 This section explains using TFC to deploy infrastructure by leveraging Gruntwork’s Terraform modules.
 Use this method to execute Terraform operations from your local CLI or directly through the TFC UI.

 [Workspaces](https://www.terraform.io/docs/state/workspaces.html) in TFC store the state associated with Terraform-managed infrastructure.
-The state is centralized within TFC.
-To connect outputs from one workspace as inputs to another, you can use the [`remote_state` data source](https://www.terraform.io/docs/providers/terraform/d/remote_state.html).
-Using this method, you can link multiple workspaces to build a complete, end-to-end infrastructure.
+The state is stored in TFC.
+Connect outputs from one workspace as inputs to another using the [`remote_state` data source](https://www.terraform.io/docs/providers/terraform/d/remote_state.html).
+This method allows you to link multiple workspaces to build a complete, end-to-end infrastructure.

 In the [using Gruntwork modules](/2.0/docs/library/tutorials/customizing-modules) guide, we introduce the wrapper module pattern, where multiple Terraform modules are organized in a directory hierarchy under `infrastructure-catalog/modules`.
 Following this pattern, each TFC workspace references the same `infrastructure-catalog` repository but points to specific subdirectories corresponding to different modules.